vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    Now we're ready to include the geographical elements such as starting line, waypoints and finish line.

-1. From the Home Page, select "Project and Reports", then click the project that we created earlier.
-We called it "Performance analysis" (containing the analysis of the start).
+1. From the Home Page, select **Project and Reports** or **Projects**, then click the project that we created earlier.
+We called it `Performance analysis` (containing the analysis of the start).

    ![pic2](images/restart-project.png)

-2. Click the ribbon icon next to the map configuration and choose "Add Layer".
+2. Click the ribbon icon next to the map configuration and choose **Add Layer**.

    ![pic2](images/add-layer.png)